finou882/oasis/README.md

 3. When Run.bat is executed, the model will be downloaded from Hangface and inference will be executed.

-3.Your request will be sent to VOICEVOX and you will speak.
+3. Your request will be sent to VOICEVOX and you will speak.
 (Not implemented)